rdagumampan/yuniql/README.md

 **yuniql** (yuu-nee-kel) is a schema versioning and database migration tool for sql server and others.
 Versions are organized as series of ordinary directories and scripts are stored transparently as `.sql` files.
 Yuniql simply automates what you would normally do by hand and executes scripts in an orderly and transactional fashion.

-## Why yuniql?
-- **It's raw SQL.** Yuniql follows database-first approach to version your database.
-Versions are normal directories or folders.
-Scripts are series of plain old .sql files.
-No special tool or language required.
-- **It's .NET Core Native.** Released as a self-contained .NET Core 3.0 application.
-Yuniql doesn't require any dependencies or CLR installed on the developer machine or CI/CD server.
-For windows, `yuniql.exe` is ready-for-use on day 1.
-- **Bulk Import CSV.** Load up your master data and lookup tables from CSV files.
-A powerful feature when provisioning fresh developer databases or when taking large block of master data as part of a new version.
-- **DevOps Friendly.** Azure Pipeline Tasks available in the Market Place. `Use Yuniql` task acquires a specific version of the Yuniql. `Run Yuniql` task runs database migrations with Yuniql CLI using version acquired earlier.
-- **Cloud Ready.** Platform tested for Azure SQL Database.
-Plugins for Amazon RDS and Google Cloud SQL are lined up for development. ***
-- **Docker Support.** Each project is prepared for containerized execution using Yuniql base images.
-A dockerized database project is cheap way to run migration on any CI/CD platform.
-- **Cross-platform.** Works with Windows and major Linux distros.
-- **Open Source.** Released under Apache License version 2.0.
-Absolutely free for personal or commercial use.

-*** planned or being evaluated/developer/tested

 ## To start using **`yuniql`** on Sql Server

 1. Prepare the connection string to your target sqlserver instance